Jax-Danger/Godot-Samsung-XR/README.md

 # Godot-Samsung-XR
 Godot project for the Samsung XR.
 This repository is for those who want to make a game in godot for their Samsung XR.
-Repository only includes setup for Linux for now.

 Steps to get godot to communicate with your SamsungXR
 # PC Setup